 - 3. The Dean with fiscal responsibility for the Department shall consult with the Chair on the Department's budgetary requirements and delegate administrative responsibilities to the Chair.
-Such responsibilities shall be in accord with this Collective Agreement and shall be specified in the Letter of Appointment described in Clause 14. - 3.1 The Employer shall be responsible for developing and establishing a training program to familiarize Chairs with specific procedures necessary to implement the provisions of this Collective Agreement. - 3.2 The Dean shall consider and respond to any proposals or issues concerning the Department brought forward by the Chair. - 3.3 When an alleged violation of the Collective Agreement by a Chair is brought to the attention of that Chair's Dean, then that Dean shall consult with the Chair on this matter in a timely manner.
+Such responsibilities shall be in accord with this Collective Agreement and shall be specified in the Letter of Appointment described in Clause 14. - 3.1 The Employer shall be responsible for developing and establishing a training program to familiarize Chairs with specific procedures necessary to implement the provisions of this Collective Agreement. - 3.1.1 A Chair shall undertake training and development as agreed to by the Chair and Dean, as required by law, or as specified in the Letter of Appointment. - 3.2 The Dean shall consider and respond to any proposals or issues concerning the Department brought forward by the Chair. - 3.3 When an alleged violation of the Collective Agreement by a Chair is brought to the attention of that Chair's Dean, then that Dean shall consult with the Chair on this matter in a timely manner.